 - We upgraded the Whangamarino Water Treatment Plant. - We replaced the water mains in the mid-Waikato, specifically on Hall Road, Te Kauwhata, and the Te Kauwhata Boosted Zone.
-Having new pipes ensures that our assets are installed according to updated best practice standards and will meet the supply demands of both current and projected future populations. - We have been working with Taumata Arowai, the new water services regulator for Aotearoa New Zealand.
+Having new pipes ensures that our assets are installed according to updated best practice standards and will meet the supply demands of both current and future populations. - We have been working with Taumata Arowai, the new water services regulator for Aotearoa New Zealand.
 We uploaded a stocktake of our drinking water supplies to Hinekoorako, a portal for drinking water suppliers, laboratories, and the public.
-Using this, you can find your local drinking water supplier on the public register and even submit a concern or complaint. - The new draft drinking water standards require that we eliminate the use of hydrants, except for three waters operations and maintenance services, and firefighting services.
+Using this, you can find your local drinking water supplier on the public register and even submit a concern or complaint. - The new draft drinking water standards require that we eliminate the use of hydrants, except for Three Waters operations, maintenance services and firefighting services.
 This will prohibit the use of standpipes across the Waikato District.
 We updated stakeholders on the new filling stations during a tanker/carrier forum on 15 December 2022 and advised that standpipes could not be used from 1 January 2023.
 Three permanent filling stations have been completed at Ngaaruawaahia, Raglan and Tuakau. - The Ngaaruawaahia Water Treatment Plant upgrades included a UV treatment system, which is now in service.
 UV disinfection is a great tool to inactivate microbiological organisms that have not been removed by the filtration process. - The Taupiri Water Supply Pipeline and Booster Pumpstation project has kicked off with preliminary investigative works completed.
 The project replaces the aged and undersized supply main within private properties and constructs a new booster pump station to support water supply conveyance to Taupiri.
 By upgrading the supply main from Hopuhopu to Taupiri, we are addressing the growing demand for water supply and ensuring a high level of service for customers affected by rapid growth in the area.

-These performance measure results are supplied by WaterCare Services Limited, on behalf of Waikato District Council.
+These performance measure results are supplied by WaterCare Services Limited on behalf of Waikato District Council.

 Performance measure 2022/23 Target 2022/23 Actual Commentary The result below is reported in line with the Drinking Water Standard NZ 2018 applicable 1 July 2022 to 31 December 2022.
-The extent to which the Council's 18 (number 18 Target achieved. drinking water supply (zones) of zones that Achieved complies with Part 4 of the drinking comply out water standards (bacteria compliance of 18) 2021/22: 18, criteria).
-Achieved The extent to which the Council's 15 (number 15 Target achieved. drinking water supply (zones) of zones that Achieved complies with Part 5 of the drinking comply out water standards (protozoal of 18) 2021/22: 4, compliance criteria).
-Not achieved The result below is reported in line with Taumata Arowai's Drinking Water Quality and Assurance Rules (DWQAR), Aesthetic Values and the new Drinking Water Standards applicable from 14 November 2022.
+The extent to which the Council's drinking water supply (zones) complies with Part 4 of the drinking water standards (bacteria compliance criteria).
+18 (number of zones that comply out of 18) 18 Achieved 2021/22: 18 Achieved Target achieved.
+The extent to which the Council's drinking water supply (zones) complies with Part 5 of the drinking water standards (protozoal compliance criteria).
+15 (number of zones that comply out of 18) 15 Achieved 2021/22: 4 1 Not achieved Target achieved.
+The result below is reported in line with Taumata Arowai's Drinking Water Quality and Assurance Rules (DWQAR) Aesthetic Values and the new Drinking Water Standards applicable from 14 November 2022.
 However, Council elected to apply them from 1 January 2023 to 30 June 2023.
 Refer to the Source data and judgements section below for more information.
-New standard equivalent to the 18 (number 18 Target achieved. extent to which the Council's drinking of zones that Achieved water supply (zones) complies with comply out Part 4 of the drinking water of 18) 2021/22: 18, standards (bacteria compliance Achieved criteria).
-New standard equivalent to the 15 (number 15 Target achieved. extent to which the Council's drinking of zones that Achieved
+New standard equivalent to the extent to which the Council's drinking water supply (zones) complies with Part 4 of the drinking water standards (bacteria compliance criteria).
+18 (number of zones that comply out of 18) 18 Achieved Target achieved.
+New standard equivalent to the extent to which the Council's drinking water supply (zones) complies with Part 5 of the drinking water standards (protozoal compliance criteria).
+15 (number of zones that comply out of 18) 15 Achieved Target achieved.